Currently accepting applications for Full Time Positions and Eligibility Lists for:

 The application form to be submitted is the DJ-LE-330.
-This form is available as a download here: DJ-LE-330 Application or is available at the Richland County Sheriff’s Department Administrative Office from 8:00am-4:30pm Monday thru Friday, or at the Richland County Sheriff’s Dispatch Center 24 hours a day.
-You may also request a DJ-LE-330 Application form by writing to the Sheriff at 181 West Seminary Street, Richland Center, WI 53581.
+This form is available on the internet at https://wilenet.org/ or at the Richland County Sheriff’s Department Administrative Office 8:00 am – 4:30 pm Monday – Friday, or at the Richland County Sheriff’s Dispatch Center 24 hours a day.
+You may also request a DJ-LE-330 application form by writing to the Sheriff’s Department, c/o Amber Muckler, 181 West Seminary Street, Richland Center, WI 53581.

 Candidates will be required to meet all State of Wisconsin requirements as well as pass and complete the following: